almog-miron/DataProjects/MultilayerPerceptron/README.md

 t10k-labels.idx1-ubyte

-Edit main_code.py to choose the experiment you want (q = 1, q = 2, etc.), then:
+# Edit main_code.py to choose the experiment you want (q = 1, q = 2, etc.), then:
 python main_code.py

-mlp_function_pytorch - is a similar version only using Pytorch -
+# mlp_function_pytorch - is a similar version only using Pytorch -
-* the course excercise requested us not to implement the assaigment without Pytorch, to run it change
+# the course excercise requested us not to implement the assaigment without Pytorch, to run it comment
-* "from mlp_functions import backprop, test, predict" to "from mlp_functions_pytorch import backprop, test, predict"
+# "from mlp_functions import backprop, test, predict" and uncomment "from mlp_functions_pytorch import backprop, test, predict"